Cooper City Root Canal Dentist

 In addition, other common reasons for needing root canal treatment include pain, abscess, deep decay, trauma, fracture or repeated dental procedures.

-Our Cooper City root canal dentist will take an x-ray of the tooth.
+Our Cooper City dentist will take an x-ray of the tooth.
 If he determines that you need a root canal treatment, he will schedule 1 or 2 appointments based on the size and duration of the abscess and other factors.

-Before starting root canal therapy, a local anesthesia will be administered to ensure your complete comfort.
+Before starting, a local anesthesia will be administered to ensure your complete comfort.
 A dental dam is placed on the infected site to isolate the affected area.
 A small opening is made through the top of the tooth to gain access to the pulp.
 The pulp, which is the soft tissue inside the root canal, is removed from the chamber and canals.
 The canals are then cleaned with a disinfecting solution.
 X-rays may be taken throughout the procedure to ensure each canal is being adequately treated.

 Once the canals are cleaned, they are filled with a rubber-like material to protect and seal.
 A temporary filling may be placed in the opening until it can be replaced by a permanent filling.
 After the root canal is completed, the tooth will need a crown to protect it from fracturing.